Emmyphung/emmyphung.github.io/index.md

 [![Check out my page](https://img.shields.io/badge/Facebook-View_My_Pages-blue?logo=facebook)](https://www.facebook.com/DSinbrief/)

-<div style="text-align: justify"> Data Science in Brief is an international organization, a learning community that aims at 1) sharing knowledge to inspire young learners and to keep experienced scientists updated with state-of-the-art practices & applications; and 2) connecting young Data Science enthusiasts – learners – practitioners with leading experts in the field for learning and career opportunities
+<div style="text-align: justify"> Data Science in Brief is an organization, a learning community that aims at 1) sharing knowledge to inspire young learners and to keep experienced scientists updated with state-of-the-art practices & applications; and 2) connecting young Data Science enthusiasts – learners – practitioners with leading experts in the field for learning and career opportunities
 <br>
 • Reached 11,000 readers within the 1st month (organically)<br>
 • Organized Data Science in Brief: Hands-on Experience & Career Navigation (VN, 2019), a full-day conference that welcomed 146 attendees and 10 guest speakers from giant tech companies (Google, Hitachi, FPT Worldwide) and top universities (Johns Hopkins, NYU, etc.)</div>